sharpedge12/DesiLang/README.md

 3. **Commit Your Changes**: After making changes, commit them with a descriptive message.
 4. **Push to the Branch**: Use `git push origin feature-branch-name`.
 5. **Create a Pull Request**: Navigate to your forked repository and click on 'New Pull Request'.

-Please read `CONTRIBUTING.md` for more details on our code of conduct and the process for submitting pull requests.

 ## License